-Better public finances lift spending outlook
+Carney: Brexit has cost households £900

+The vote to leave the European Union had lowered growth by "up to 2%", he told MPs on Tuesday.

+However, there could be a "sharp pick-up" in business investment when a Brexit agreement is struck, he said.

-Government finances have continued to improve, potentially giving more scope for the Chancellor, Philip Hammond, to raise spending in the Budget.
+Meanwhile, new figures showed the government finances have continued to improve, potentially giving the Chancellor more Budget spending power.

+Giving evidence to the Treasury Committee, Mr Carney said: "Real household incomes are about £900 lower than we forecast in 2016.
+The question is why and what drove that difference.
+Some of it is ascribed to Brexit."

+Asked about the governor's comments on a visit to Argentina, Foreign Secretary Boris Johnson said: "I believe the Chancellor of the Exchequer [Philip Hammond] has given an authoritative opinion on this matter, which is that it is absolutely not the case that Brexit has damaged the interests of this country."

-The government borrowed £7.8bn in April - the lowest figure for April since 2008, according to official figures.
+Meanwhile, the government borrowed £7.8bn in April - the lowest figure for April since 2008, according to official figures.

 The Office for National Statistics (ONS) also revised the borrowing figure for last year to £40.5bn, down from its previous estimate of £42.6bn.